phazonoverload/social-deception/README.md

 # Axelrod Game Client

+## What to draw your attention to

+All files in this repository do something, but the bulk of the work is in the `components` and `pages` directories.

 ## Build Setup

 ### Provide Firebase Credentials

-Rename `plugins/firebase.example.js` to `plugins/firebase.js` and fill in the blanks strings.
+Rename `plugins/firebase.example.js` to `plugins/firebase.js` and fill in the blanks strings from your Firebase settings.

 ## Install Dependencies